[Ansible 2.12] Build an Ansible execution environment for CentOS 6 using Docker in WSL2

 Hello everyone.

-This article is about how to ``build an Ansible execution environment for operating CentOS 6 environment using Docker in WSL2''.
+This article explains how to "build an Ansible execution environment for operating a CentOS 6 environment using Docker within WSL2."

-The current version of Ansible is basically not compatible with these environments.
+The current version of Ansible cannot generally support these environments,

-Therefore, we have prepared an easy-to-use procedure for building an environment for an older version using Docker.
+so we have prepared an easy-to-use procedure for building an environment for the older version using Docker.

-While explaining the premise, we will explain and explain the steps step by step.
+I will explain the prerequisites and then explain the steps step by step

-- We do not recommend operating on CentOS 6.
+• We do not recommend using it on CentOS 6.

-This is only an emergency response to CentOS 6, which exists for unavoidable reasons - You are using a version that is no longer supported.
+• This is a version that is no longer supported.

-This is also for emergency use and is not intended to be recommended.
+This is also a temporary solution and is not intended to be recommended.

 Execution environment